Healing the Fear of Rejection from a Deeper Place

 Rejection Sensitivity and Attachment Trauma

-Rejection sensitivity can often feel like an emotional storm, where small events seem disproportionately overwhelming.
-Understanding that these emotional responses are tied to past experiences can help us discern what actually happened from how we feel about it.
-Rejection is not an indication that we are broken or unworthy, instead, it’s an opportunity to explore how these past experiences have shaped us and to approach healing with more compassion and self-awareness.
+Rejection sensitivity can feel like an emotional storm, where small events seem disproportionately overwhelming.
+Recognizing that these emotional responses are rooted in the past can help us see how our inner child resurfaces when faced with familiar adversityRejection is not an indication that we are unworthy, instead, it’s a cue to explore how these past experiences have shaped us and to approach healing with greater compassion and self-awareness.

 The Power of Changing our Perspective